Toyota War: Renewed Chadian offensive

 In August 1987, the encouraged Chadians carried their offensive into the disputed Aouzou Strip, occupying the town of Aouzou following another battle in which the Libyans suffered severe losses in troops and abandoned equipment.
 In retaliation, Libya intensified its air bombardments of towns in the north, usually from altitudes beyond the range of FANT's shoulder-fired missiles.
 Appeals by Habré for French air missions to defend the area against the bombing were rejected, as Aouzou had been retaken against the wishes of French President François Mitterrand.
 Instead, Mitterrand called for international mediation to settle competing claims to the disputed territory.

-After a succession of counterattacks, toward the end of August the Libyans finally drove the 400 Chadian soldiers out of the town.
+After a succession of counterattacks, toward the end of August, the Libyans finally drove the 400 Chadian soldiers out of the town.
 This victory – the first by Libyan ground forces since the start of the Toyota War – was apparently achieved through close-range air strikes, which were followed by ground troops advancing cross-country in jeeps, Toyota all-terrain trucks, and light armoured vehicles.
 For the Libyans, who had previously relied on ponderous tracked armour, the assault represented a conversion to the desert warfare tactics developed by FANT.
 To highlight the victory, Gaddafi flew foreign journalists to the region, so the news of his victory could reach the headlines.

 Habré quickly reacted to this setback and to the continued bombing of FANT concentrations in northern Chad.
 On September 5, 1987, he mounted a surprise raid against the key Libyan air base at Maaten al-Sarra.
 Reportedly, 1,000 Libyans were killed, 300 were captured, and hundreds of others were forced to flee into the surrounding desert.
-Chad claimed that its troops destroyed about 32 aircraft – including Mikoyan-Gurevich MiG-21 and Mikoyan-Gurevich MiG-23 fighters, Sukhoi Su-22 fighter-bombers, and Mil Mi-24 helicopters – before the FANT column withdrew to Chadian soil.
+Chad claimed that its troops destroyed about 32 aircraft – including Mikoyan-Gurevich MiG-21 and MiG-23 fighters, Sukhoi Su-22 fighter-bombers, and Mil Mi-24 helicopters – before the FANT column withdrew to Chadian soil.